GoogleCloudPlatform/community/tutorials/run-laravel-on-appengine-standard/index.md

             Log::info("Hello my log, message: $message");
             return view('welcome');
         });

-    These logs will appear in the Logging UI with the log of their corresponding request, and can be filtered individually by their log name ("app", in this case).
+    These entries will appear within the log of the request they occurred under, as well as in the individual log specified by their log name (`app`, in this case).

     **Note**: The first time you deploy, you may get the log message `This